 The Big Picture

 Fullerton was founded in 1887 and developed as a regional commercial and agricultural center.
 The downtown area retains historical character with older architecture, mature trees, and walkable blocks.
-California State University, Fullerton opened in 1957 and helped shape the city into a college town.
+California State University, Fullerton was established in 1957 and began classes in 1959, and it helped shape the city into a college town.

 Downtown revitalization, Metrolink access, and proximity to LA have made Fullerton attractive to people seeking walkability without living in coastal OC or Los Angeles proper.